 By now you likely have heard about all of the benefits of exfoliation.
 How it removes impurities from the pores.
-The way it leaves the skin cleaner, brighter, and healthier overall.
-The one thing you may still be wondering is, do you exfoliate or cleanse first?
-While we pick cleansing first in the order of things, this skincare question has been debated by many.
+If done correctly, exfoliation results in cleaner, brighter, and all-around healthier skin.
+However, if you are new to exfoliation, you may not know how to incorporate this step into your current regime.
+Should you exfoliate or cleanse first?

-Adding exfoliation as a step to your regular skincare routine helps to unclog pores, eliminate bacteria, and maintain the skin’s balance.
-The result is fewer breakouts, clearer skin, and a more radiant complexion.
+You should start exfoliating as it can unclog your pores, get rid of bacteria, and remove dead skin from your body.
+As a result, you won’t break out as much, your skin clears up, and you have a more radiant complexion.
 That’s why the decision of whether to exfoliate or cleanse first matters less than being consistent about doing both.

 All areas of skincare work better together rather than on their own.
 Exfoliation is not necessary on a daily basis, but it’s just as important as cleaning or moisturizing the skin.
 Your skin is susceptible to built up sweat, oil, makeup residue, and other toxins from the air that sink into your pores.
 It creates a fast track to whiteheads, blackheads, and other types of breakouts.
 It also causes the skin to appear less vibrant and discolored in some areas.